Senator Stephanie L. Hansen (D)

 In early 2017, Hansen won a special election to succeed Bethany Hall-Long, who had just been elected lieutenant governor.

-Sen. Hansen quickly distinguished herself as a prolific legislator best known for her work on the opioid epidemic and a host of environmental and conservation issues, including the prevention of native species extinction and the mitigation of harmful effects from invasive species.
-She also formed the 10th Senate District Multicultural Committee to help foster understanding among different cultural communities.
+Sen. Hansen quickly distinguished herself as a prolific legislator best known for her work on Delaware's energy policy, the opioid epidemic and a host of environmental and conservation issues, including the prevention of native species extinction and the promotion of renewable energy.
+She also formed the 10th Senate District Multicultural Committee to help foster understanding among different cultural communities and the HOA Leaders Forum for homeowner associations.

 Sen. Hansen currently serves as chair of the Senate Environment & Energy Committee and vice chair of the Transportation Committee.
 She also serves as a member of the Health & Social Services, Elections & Government Affairs, Rules & Ethics, Executive, and Sunset committees.